 Record Spans on Grouse Creek: The H. Branson Bridge

 The H. Branson Bridge constructed by Walter Sharp north of Dexter in 1908 initially had every appearance of being a typical Grouse Creek stone arch bridge.
-The original contract for this bridge called for a double-arch bridge with two 50-foot-span arches.
+When the contract for the H. Branson bridge was first advertised, basically any type of bridge plans could be submitted, though concrete or stone was preferred.
+After the bids were opened, it was said that this bridge would be a double-arch bridge with two 50-foot-span arches, though the contract was not awarded immediately because of the sheer quantity of bridge plans and bids submitted.
+However, when the contract for the H. Branson Bridge was awarded, it was re-iterated that it would be a stone bridge of two 50-foot-span arches.
 This double arch design appears to have been a standard plan for the larger streams of Cowley County as numerous bridges were built in the county with duel 50 foot arches.
 However, the H. Branson Bridge ended up being built differently.
 What actually happened was that Walter Sharp built a 75 foot span arch bridge.
 With a span 5 feet longer than that of the McCaw Bridge, the H. Branson Bridge ensured that Walter Sharp regained the honor of being builder of the longest stone arch bridge span in Kansas.
 It does not appear likely that at any point a stone arch bridge with a longer span was built in Kansas.
 It was rather a source of pride with Walter Sharp.
 The H. Branson Bridge stood for years until a three-hinge collapse mechanism appeared in the arch.
 The result was a slow but sure failure resulting in the bridge failing completely in the early 2000s.
 The former road to the H. Branson Bridge is now private property.
 Located east of K-15 about two and a half miles or so north of Dexter, potential glimpses of one abutment can be had from K-15 about under ideal winter conditions.

 Though the Goodnight Bridge, McCaw Bridge, and H. Branson Bridge each had record-bearing status, they were by no means the only stone bridges on Grouse Creek.
 Cowley County at least 14 stone arch bridges on this treacherous waterway.
 Some of these “simpler” stone bridges proved difficult to build or even complete failures.
 These Grouse Creek bridges challenged several builders, including Butler County’s Abe Matheney.